JSON Validator

 What common errors does it detect?

-The tool detects all JSON syntax errors including trailing commas, single quotes instead of double quotes, unquoted keys, missing brackets, invalid escape sequences, and unexpected tokens.
+JSON validator detects syntax errors including trailing commas, single quotes instead of double quotes, unquoted keys, missing brackets, invalid escape sequences, and unexpected tokens.

 Does it show where the error is?